I am interested in Titles X, Y, and Z, how much are they?

 How is my order delivered?

-For small orders (for instance, a few movie trailers), we can upload the files for you to download.For larger order we put files on a hard drive to ship to you via Federal Express.
+For small orders (for instance, a few television episodes), we can upload the files for you to download.For larger order we put files on a hard drive to ship to you via Federal Express.

 How long does shipping take?
 What is the shipping cost?

 If we ship a physical hard drive or if we ship broadcast tape masters, it usually takes 2-3 business days to turn around and then send via Federal Express.
 Cost depends on the size of your order and is based on the Federal Express rates.
 In most cases, we prefer to bill your company's Fed Ex account number.